manuel-martinez-dev/case-studies/readme.md

 ## Introduction:

 **Important Notice**
-*Please note that the following cases may vary depending on the candidate and in no purpose can be considered as the sole answer to the problems presented*
+*Please note that the following cases may vary depending on the candidate and in no purpose can these be considered as the sole answer to the problems presented*

-As part of a selection process, I was asked to complete several case studies on how to add filters using [addBlocl Plus](https://adblockplus.org/).
+As part of a selection process, I was asked to complete several case studies on how to add filters using [addBlock Plus](https://adblockplus.org/).

 #### Description: